Frozen-Pizza-Studios/website/content/blog/2025-05-06-building-a-level-builder.md

 ## Next steps
 I've been ramping up on Godot in my spare time (coming from Unity), learning about mesh generation and editor plugins.
 I needed to develop a clear vision and justification for this level builder before getting too deep, which is what this article is meant to achieve.

 I hope to have a development update in the coming weeks... or months.
-It's almost summertime after all, and I'm not going to spent _all_ of it indoors 😎
+It's almost summertime after all, and I'm not going to spend _all_ of it indoors 😎